fabieu/simdesk/docs/config/overview.md

 environment variable.
 If following profiles are set, when you do not override `SPRING_PROFILES_ACTIVE`:

 - `acc-entrylist,acc-bop`: Enable the Entrylist and Balance of Performance feature set.

-`SIMDESK_DB_URL`

-> required

-The JDBC URL for the PostgreSQL database.
-The general form of the connection URL is:
-`jdbc:postgresql://[serverName[:portNumber]]/[databaseName][?property=value[;property=value]]`

-- **jdbc:postgresql://** (Required) - Is known as the subprotocol and is constant.
-- **serverName** (Required) - Is the address of the server to connect to.
-This address can be a DNS or IP address, or it can be localhost or 127.0.0.1 for the local computer.
-- **portNumber** (Optional) - Is the port to connect to on serverName.
-The default is 5432.
-If you're using the default port, you don't have to specify the port, nor the preceding : in the URL.
-- **databaseName** (Required) - Is the name of the database to connect to.
-The database name must be unique for each database server.
-- **property** (Optional) - Is one or more option connection properties.
-Properties can only be delimited by using the semicolon (;), and they can't be duplicated.

-`SIMDESK_DB_USERNAME`

-> required

-The username to connect to the PostgreSQL database.

-`SIMDESK_DB_PASSWORD`

-> required

-The password to connect to the PostgreSQL database.

 `SIMDESK_COMMUNITY_NAME`